+The management of household affairs including, but not limited to, cooking, contributing financially, or cleaning.

+Industrial, light

-Tresearch, administration, and services to patients, employees, or visitors.
-Hotel also referred to as an inn, motel, or motor lodge; A building or group of attached or detached buildings containing lodging units intended primarily for rental or lease to transients by the day or week.
-Such uses generally provide additional services such as daily maid service, restaurants, meeting rooms, and/or recreation facilities.
-Overnight stays longer than 29 days consecutively are not permitted.
-Housekeeping The management of household affairs including, but not limited to, cooking, contributing financially, or cleaning.
-Industrial, light Enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, treatment or fabrication of materials and products, from processed or previously manufacturing process, such as smoke, noise, soot, dirt, vibration, odor, etc. Use may include, but are not limited to, a machine shop, the manufacturing of apparel, electrical appliances, electronic equipment, ceramic products, cosmetics and toiletries, business machines, paper products (but not the paper from pulpwood), musical instruments, medical appliances, tools or hardware, plastic products (but not the processing of raw materials), pharmaceuticals or optical goods, bicycles, and any other product of a similar nature.
-Interior parking lot island An island or planter that is surrounded on at least three (3) sides by a parking lot or access road.
-Junkyard An establishment or place of business which is maintained, operated, or used for storing, keeping, buying or selling junk, or for the maintenance or operation of an automobile graveyard; and the term shall include garbage dumps and sanitary fills.
+Enterprises engaged in the processing, manufacturing, compounding, assembly, packaging, treatment or fabrication of materials and products, from processed or previously manufactured materials.
+Light industry is capable of operating in such a manner as to control the external effects of the manufacturing process, such as smoke, noise, soot, dirt, vibration, odor, etc. Use may include, but are not limited to, a machine shop, the manufacturing of apparel, electrical appliances, electronic equipment, camera and photographic equipment, ceramic products, cosmetics and toiletries, business machines, paper products (but not the manufacture of paper from pulpwood), musical instruments, medical appliances, tools or hardware, plastic products (but not the processing of raw materials), pharmaceuticals or optical goods, bicycles, and any other product of a similar nature.